By Geoffrey C Porter

 “Don’t even start.
 A little run in the desert.”

 Nancy said, “Let’s go.”

 They went to the main entrance.
-A 50 caliber rifle was waiting, plus a canteen, 4 rockets in a backpack, a sawed off double barrel shotgun, plus a belt with shotgun shells in it.
+A 50-caliber rifle waited, plus a canteen, 4 rockets in a backpack, a sawed-off double barrel shotgun, plus a belt with shotgun shells in it.
 Archangel started putting everything on.
 They gave him 20 shotgun shells, 2 extra magazines of 50 caliber ammo, four rockets, and three liters of water.
 He held the cellphone in his left hand.
 His other hand fingered the stock of the shotgun in the holster on his right.

 Archangel took off in a run into the desert.